plclub/plclub-web/blog/2020-12-04-nested-datatypes.md

 description: An exploration of nested types and perfect trees in Haskell.
 ---

-The following was generated from a [literate Haskell file](https://github.com/sweirich/dth/blob/master/nested-datatypes/Nested.lhs).
+This blog post was generated from a [literate Haskell file](https://github.com/sweirich/dth/blob/master/nested-datatypes/Nested.lhs).

 ``` {.haskell .literate}
 {-# LANGUAGE AllowAmbiguousTypes #-}